samgoldman97/kinase-cpi-reanalysis/README.md

 CV experiments can be run directly using `launcher_scripts/run_cv.py` or `launcher_scripts/run_exploit.py` .
 These files rely on a slurm launch script, `generic_slurm.sh`.
 To run these commands locally, the `--local` can be used (i.e., `python launcher_scripts/run_cv.py --local`).
 This will generate logs for 5 different seeds of the experiments.

-In cross validation, we test CPI models as originally implemented (MLP + GP, MLP), original models without CPI (MLP + GP split, MLP split), and logistic regression models without CPI (ridge split, ridge split without figures).
+In cross validation, we test CPI models as originally implemented (MLP + GP, MLP), original models without CPI (MLP + GP split norm, MLP split norm), and logistic regression models without CPI (ridge split, ridge split without figures).
+We also additionally run experiments with (MLP + GP norm, MLP norm) to show that normalization is more helpful when training split models joint models.

 In exploitation, we test MLP + GP and MLP CPI models against ridge split regression models.